ritsat/overflow_view_example/README.md

 ## Getting Started

-This project demonstrate how to displays children widgets in a line with an overflow indicator at the end if there is not enough space.
+This flutter project demonstrate how to displays children widgets in a line with an overflow indicator at the end if there is not enough space.
+Inside this project we have shown usage of overflow_view package.

 For more details refer click [here](https://effortlesscodelearning.com/blog/overflow-indicator-in-flutter-mastering-ui-responsiveness/)